ai4se1/llm-debug/README.md

 You can download the bundled `.vsix` file and install it in VS Code.
 We tested the extension with version `1.90.0-1` of VS Code.

+To Download the latest extension, look in the artifacts of the latest successful run of the build pipeline [here](https://github.com/ai4se1/llm-debug/actions/workflows/build.yml).
+The artifacts are on the bottom of the page, after clicking on a run.

 To install an extension from an vsix file, follow the steps below:

 1. Navigate to the extensions settings on the left navigation bar.